 Infographic summing up the key numbers of the Aboriginal Art Market

-However the market ignores the contemporary aspect of that art and classify its sales in the “ethnographic and ancient art” and separates it from the other australian contemporary artists, who are classified in the “Paintings, drawing and sculptures” section.
+However the market ignores the contemporary aspect of this kind of art and classify its sales in the “ethnographic and ancient art” which separates it from other Australian contemporary artists, who are classified in the “Paintings, drawing and sculptures” section.
 This classification penalize aboriginal art which is present in the contemporary artistic scene, as proved in the art galleries.

-On the contrary to the market that focuses only on the historical aspect of that art, galleries highlights on the artists’ profiles.
-This conflict of definition conducted the artists into a serious problem of copyright.
+On the contrary to the market that focuses only on the historical aspect of this art, galleries highlight the artists’ profiles.
+This conflict of definitions conducted the artists into a serious problem of copyright.
 That is why it is really important to verify the painting’s source and its’ authenticity.

 Aboriginal art seen by the rest of the world